Call Center Fraud Statistics

 - IVR systems: AI powered Interactive Voice Response systems have made it easier than ever for customers to accomplish many of the same tasks over the phone that they might on the internet with less wait time.
 Unfortunately, IVR systems are even easier to exploit than customer service agents, since many IVR systems only require callers to enter the last 4 digits of their social security number, which is all too easy to obtain.
 With IVR systems, fraudulent callers can check balances, change contact information and even change a PIN code.
 This allows them to have a new debit card sent to a new address, after which they can call in and change the PIN code and drain the account dry.
 All without ever having to speak to a live person who may become suspicious.

 How To Prevent Call Center Fraud

 Multi-factor authentication is as useful for preventing phone fraud as it is internet fraud.
 Authenticating by sending a code to the customer's registered phone number or email address is one way, as is creating a unique PIN code that is required for any information to be given out over the phone.
-Voice biometrics technology is useful, but not invulnerable.
-It can, however, be useful for multi-factor authentication.
 Phone authentication should also not be based on generic information that is readily available, such as email addresses, phone numbers, street addresses or the last four digits of a social security number.
 Instead, it should be information that is unique to the individual and their relationship with the institution, but that is also not available via the IVR system.

 iovation is a leading provider of fraud detection and prevention solutions as well as advanced multifactor authentication software for online banking, e-commerce, insurance, gambling, online communities, and travel and ticketing organizations.